-Visiting New England’s Acadia National Park is an annual summertime tradition for many families from Massachusetts, New Hampshire, and Maine, but visitors from all over the world also come to enjoy this national park in Maine.
+Visiting New England’s Acadia National Park in Bar Harbor is an annual summertime tradition for many families from Massachusetts, New Hampshire, and Maine.
+However, visitors from all over the world also come to enjoy this national park in Maine.
 In recent years more than 3 million people have visited the park each year!
-Families love hiking along one of the United States’ most scenic stretches of Atlantic coastline.
-Acadia National Park is a place to trade the business of urban New England and the sticky humid heat of the cities for endless forested bike paths, rocky trails to coastal mountain peaks, lakeside outdoor picnics and cool, fresh, salty sea air.
+Families love hiking along one of the United States’ most scenic stretches of Atlantic Coast.
+Acadia National Park is a place to trade the business of urban New England and the sticky humid heat of the cities for endless forested bike paths, rocky trails to coastal mountain peaks, and lakeside outdoor picnics.

-A Guide to Visiting Acadia National Park with Kids
+A Guide to Visiting Acadia National Park in Bar, Harbor Maine with Kids

 It’s possible for families to hike or drive up to the summit.
 At 1,530 feet, it’s the tallest mountain on Mount Desert Island.
 However, with so many other fabulous hikes nearby that most families choose to simply make the 15-20 minute drive from Bar Harbor up to the parking lot at the top of the mountain.
 The views from the top are especially popular at sunrise and sunset.
 Just steps from the parking lot, kids can jump from rock to rock across the broad expanse of the mountain top or walk a gravel trail around the top to admire the views.

 Drive Acadia National Park’s Loop Road from Bar Harbor